The 26 Best Things to do in Loreto

 Blue-footed boobies can be seen in Loreto

-10) Explore the Islands in Loreto Bay National Park
+11. Explore the Islands in Loreto Bay National Park

 Parque Nacional Bahía de Loreto (Loreto Bay National Marine Park) was created on 19th July 1996 after 3 years of petitioning by local citizens.
-They were concerned about the impact fishing and development was having on the area and wanted to preserve the bay’s natural environment.
+They were concerned about the impact fishing and development were having on the area and wanted to preserve the bay’s natural environment.
 Their hard work paid off and in 2005 Loreto Bay was declared a UNESCO World Heritage Site.

 The park contains 5 large uninhabited islands: Isla Coronado, Isla del Carmen, Isla Danzante, Isla Monserrat, and Isla Santa Catalina.
 This photo was taken from Isla Coronado, an extinct volcano and the most popular island to day-trip to.